Skip to main content

 2. Recreate batch operations in Operate.

-4. Permanent Region Setup: Follow the operational procedure to create a new permanent region that will become your new passive region.
+4. Permanent region setup: In case of permanent/complete region loss, follow the operational procedure to create a new permanent region that will become your new passive region.

 Passive region loss